fadeevab/cocoon/README.md

 and cipher parameters (key, nonce, length) fit requirements of a particular cipher.
 AEAD is chosen in order to authenticate an encrypted data together with an unencrypted header.

+# Zeroization

+Encryption key is wrapped into zeroizing container (provided by `zeroize` crate), which means that the key is erased automatically once it is dropped.

 # How It Works

 See more implementation details on